Black Mirrors: CPT-Symmetric Alternatives to Black Holes: The Schwarzschild Black Mirror

 But there is no free lunch!
-Although we have gotten rid of all curvature singularities, they have been replaced by another (milder) singularity.
+Although we have gotten rid of the black hole's curvature singularity, it has been replaced by another (milder) singularity.
 In particular, if we compute the eigenvalues of $g_{\mu\nu}$ (in $v,\sigma$ coordinates) then, in addition to the angular eigenvalues $\lambda_{\theta}=r^{2}(\sigma)$ and $\lambda_{\varphi}=r^{2}(\sigma){\rm sin}^{2}\theta$, we see the remaining two (positive and negative) eigenvalues

 swap places across the horizon, $\lambda_{+}(\sigma)=\lambda_{-}(-\sigma)$; so $\lambda_{\pm}(\sigma)$ both have simple analytic zeros at $\sigma=0$ (while the corresponding eigenvalues $\lambda_{\pm}^{-1}$ of $g^{\mu\nu}$ have simple poles).